Celje National Hall

 Celje National Hall (Narodni dom) is a city hall in Celje, a town in central-eastern Slovenia.
 It was built between 1895 and 1896 and today hosts the seat of a township.
 It was designed by the Czech architects Jan Vladimír Hráský and Jan Vejrych and was a multimodal building.
-Such national halls were typical of the Slovene Lands of the period.
+Such national halls were generally used in the Slovene Lands of the period.